 Kellys Island News

 August is a month filled with exciting Kellys Island News events.
-August 4th is the Make-a-Wish poker run and Arts & Crafts Show at the Kellys Island History museum.
-August 5th has the Make-a-Wish benefit swim and Cops and Bobbers and at 11:00 stop by the Glacial Grooves for the dedication of the Beatty Park.
-The circus comes to town on August 6-7th and on August 8th the KIAC Audubon holds Nature Camp (so be sure to sign up).
+August 4th is the Make-a-Wish poker run and Arts & Crafts Show at the Kellys Island History Museum.
+August 5th has the Make-a-Wish benefit swim and Cops and Bobbers, and at 11:00, stop by the Glacial Grooves for the dedication of Beatty Park.
+The circus comes to town on August 6-7th, and on August 8th, the KIAC Audubon holds Nature Camp (so be sure to sign up).
 Council meets on August 7th

 Kellys Island Ferry Interruptions

 One item that came up in the Mayor’s meeting was – What should the village do when the ferry strands so many people on the Island?
 Is it the Village’s responsibility to provide emergency shelter?
 Why isn’t information shared by the ferry at the Island dock?
 Several suggestions were tossed around, including having the Chamber office staffed for a couple of hours during these events to answer questions and direct people to accommodations, the airport, etc.

 Another simple suggestion was that a mobile, lighted sign be placed near the dock advising people that the ferry has stopped running when it is anticipated to start up, and essential contact info such as Griffing Island Airlines (to fly off), the island.
 During the last event, the Kellys Island Wine Co offered discount pizzas to those stranded.
 It was great PR and